 If you’re considering an intensive and expensive program, read up on what it covers, and don’t hesitate to contact the school to ask questions and see if you can visit and attend a short class or observe.
-The American Herbalists Guild offers a listing of many different schools (though plenty of schools are not on this list that might be excellent as well) as well as a guide for getting an herbal education and other useful features at www.americanherbalistsguild.com.
+The American Herbalists Guild offers a listing of many different schools (though plenty of schools are not on this list that might be excellent as well - HerbRally has an even bigger/broader list here as well as a list of online schools).
+AHG offers a guide for getting an herbal education and other useful features at www.americanherbalistsguild.com.

 Most people jump right from “I love herbs” to herb school and only later, when they are struggling to pay bills or justify leaving the day job, consider the practicalities and business side of being an herbalist.
 Depending on the herb program you choose, you may or may not get those business skills in your training.
-(Some distance programs offer business-focused training programs, such as the Herbal Academy's Entrepreneur Course and Commonweath Herbs' Business Mentorship.)
-And your skill in herbalism will only partly determine your success as an herbalist.
+(Some distance schools offer specific business-focused training programs, such as the Herbal Academy's Entrepreneur Course and Commonwealth Herbs' Business Mentorship.)
+Your skill in herbalism will only partly determine your success as an herbalist.
 Business and marketing skills may actually determine your success much more than your skills as an herbalist (though, of course, your herbalist skills are vitally important, too, especially for your clients and customers!).

-Watch to see what other successful herbalists, healthcare professionals, and general businesses do.
-How do they advertise and get clients?
+Watch to see what other successful herbalists, healthcare professionals, and general businesses do, both locally and nationally.
+Clinical herbal practices often fall in a similar range as massage therapists in terms of rates charged and income made.
+How do other herbalists and practitioners advertise and get clients?
 How do they stay connected with the community?
 How do they sell themselves?
 Sign up for their mailing lists, and follow them on Instagram and Facebook for inspiration.

 It helps to know your assets and weaknesses.
 Map your money – where it goes, where it comes from, what is most/least profitable.
 Automate what you can to minimize busywork and hire people to do what you can’t, such as a bookkeeper, shop assistant, harvesting assistants, web designer, etc. Grow your business slowly, though – don't start off with a big dream that you can't afford to maintain that puts you in debt.